ArthurSonzogni/chromiumos-platform2/dlcservice/docs/developer.md

-# Chrome OS DLC Developer Guide
+# ChromeOS DLC Developer Guide

 ## Introduction

-This guide describes how to use Chrome OS DLC (Downloadable Content).
+This guide describes how to use ChromeOS DLC (Downloadable Content).
-DLC allows Chrome OS developers to ship a feature (e.g. a Chrome OS package) to stateful partition as packages and provides a way to download it at runtime onto the device.
+DLC allows ChromeOS developers to ship a feature (e.g. a ChromeOS package) to stateful partition as packages and provides a way to download it at runtime onto the device.
 If you‘re looking for detailed information about how to do this, you’re in the right place.

-### Chrome OS DLC vs Chrome OS package (ebuild)
+### ChromeOS DLC vs ChromeOS package (ebuild)

-Chrome OS DLC is an extension of the Chrome OS package (ebuild).
+ChromeOS DLC is an extension of the ChromeOS package (ebuild).

 *   **Development** Similar to creating a package, creating a DLC requires creating an ebuild file ([Create a DLC]).
-Modifying a DLC requires upreving the ebuild like when modifying a Chrome OS package.
+Modifying a DLC requires upreving the ebuild like when modifying a ChromeOS package.
 *   **Location** A Package is usually located in the root filesystem partition.
     A DLC is downloaded at runtime and located in the stateful partition.
 *   **Install/Update** Packages can not be updated or installed independently